1968 (album)

 1968 is the seventh studio album by French singer France Gall, released in January 1968 on Philips Records.
 Released during the decline of the yé-yé era, the album features a psychedelic sound influenced by the Beatles' Revolver and Sgt.
 Pepper's Lonely Hearts Club Band.

+The album is a compilation of the extended plays La Petite (1967), Teenie Weenie Boppie (1967), and Chanson indienne (1968).
+However, the album features the song "Avant la bagarre", instead of the La Petite track "Polichinelle".